Behan-Ravishka/ShareEase/ReadMe.md

 - 🗑️ **File Management** - Delete files directly from the web interface
 - 📊 **Upload Progress** - Real-time progress tracking for file uploads
 - 🎨 **Modern UI** - Beautiful, responsive design that works on all devices
+- 🧩 **Browser Extension Companion** - Instantly access your server, view the QR code, and open the share page directly from your browser's toolbar
 - 🔒 **Secure** - Files stay on your local network, never uploaded to the internet

 ## 🚀 Quick Start